aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 * Create a `webpack.config.js` file.
 * Set up your entry file (`bench_bnb.jsx`) to render your app into the `#root` container.

-Your entry file might start off looking like the below code:
+Your entry file might start off looking like the code below:
 ```js
 import React from 'react';
 import ReactDOM from 'react-dom';